 This panel can be accessed by clicking on the Scene Structure Icon in the panel ribbon or by clicking Alt + S on your keyboard.

 Selecting an item in the Scene Structure panel:

 Use the lock symbol to the left of each item to toggle whether the item can be selected and manipulated in the scene.
 This lock capability can be very helpful when you want to prevent others from modifying your experiences.

-The Scenes List shows how your experience is organized into [scenes and sequences].
+The Scenes panel shows how your experience is organized into scenes and how - if at all - those scenes are organized into sequences].
 The order of scenes has no direct relationship to the order experienced by your users as your design determines navigation options.

-Selecting a scene in the Scenes List displays:
+Selecting a scene in the Scenes panel displays:

-- the content of the scene (assets, collectionsin the scene
+- the visual layout of the scene in the editing window

-- details of the content of the scene (layers, assets, collections) in the Scene Structure panel
+- inventory of content of the scene (layers, assets, collections) in the Scene Structure panel